 So, how you are going to do the analysis of the amino acids?
-The thin layer chromatography technique is an analytical chromatography to separate and analyze the amino acids from the protein.
-In this method the silica or the alumina as a stationary factor a stationary phase is coated onto a glass or the aluminum foil as a thin layer and then a sample is allowed to run in the presence of the mobile phase.
-In comparison to other chromatography technique the mobile phase runs from the bottom to top from the by the diffusion whereas in most of the chromatography technique the mobile phase runs from the top to bottom by the gravity.
-So, what you are going to do is you are going to take a thin aluminum foil and on or the glass plates and then this aluminum foil you are actually going to make a thin film of the alumina or the silica and then what you are going to do is you are going to apply your amino acid which you want to dissolve and then you are going to keep this into a solvent system.
-So, once the solvent is going to run in from the bottom to top it is actually going to take up the your amino acid also along with that and then it is actually going to give you the spot as per the and it is going to give you the mixture of the amino acids and that is how it is actually going to dissolve.
+The thin layer chromatography technique is an analytical chromatography to separate and analyse the amino acids from the protein.
+In this method, the silica or the alumina, as a stationery factor, a stationary phase is coated onto a glass or the aluminium foil as a thin layer.

+And then a sample is allowed to run in the presence of the mobile phase.
+In comparison to other chromatography technique, the mobile phase runs from the bottom to top from the, by the diffusion.
+Whereas in most of the chromatographic technique, the mobile phase runs from the top to bottom by the gravity.

+So, what you are going to do is?
+You are going to take a thin aluminium foil, and on or the glass plates.
+And on this aluminium foil, you are actually going to make a thin film of the alumina or the silicone, and then what you are going to do is?
+You are going to apply your amino acid which you want to dissolve, and then you are going to keep this into a solvent system.
+So, once the solvent is going to run in from the bottom to top, it is actually going to take up the your amino acid also along with that, and then it is actually going to give you the spot as per the, and it is going to give you the mixture of amino acid and that is how it is actually going to dissolve.